 For seniors who can no longer operate a vehicle safely, occupational therapists can offer strategies and support for transitioning former drivers into unfamiliar non-driver roles.
 Interventions for this population include improving the range of motion so that patients can step up into larger public transit vehicles and educating clients on what community resources are available to maximize their transportation needs.

 Therapists may also offer more specialized plans for caregivers who safely transport adults who suffer from cognitive disorders such as dementia.

 Occupational therapists understand the importance of social participation to the overall well-being of aging adults and work to address and prevent social isolation.

-For older adults, social isolation is more than a negative experience; it’s a health hazard that can lead to increased incidents of issues such as stroke or severe depression.
+For older adults, social isolation is more than a negative experience; it’s a health hazard that can lead to increased issues such as stroke or severe depression.

-For clients with physical or sensory limitations, occupational therapist can help schedule and facilitate Skype or FaceTime “dates” for communication with friends or loved ones.
-Social networking technologies enable older adults to be virtually present during important events and occasions that they may no longer be able to attend in person.
+Occupational therapists can help schedule and facilitate Skype or FaceTime “dates” for communication with friends or loved ones for clients with physical or sensory limitations.
+Social networking technologies enable older adults to be virtually present during important events and occasions that they may no longer attend in person.

-Today, occupational therapists offer the personalized care, service and convenience that baby boomers have come to expect.
-As the number of Americans enjoying longer, healthier lives grows, so do opportunities for therapy professionals.
+Today, occupational therapists offer the personalized care, service, and convenience that baby boomers have come to expect.
+As the number of Americans enjoying longer, healthier lives grow, so do opportunities for therapy professionals.